Reference Centre, Genealogy 101

 The first visitation to Ireland took place during 1568 and proceeded at a less regular pace.
 However, armigerous Irish families were required to provide a certificate listing the arms and pedigrees of any recently deceased family member.
 Those Funeral Certificates, or Funeral Entries, make up for some of the lack of regular visitations as many contain extensive Irish pedigrees and achievements and can cover the time period right up to the 1690s.

-The requirements of Heralds' visits was revoked during the reign of James II and ended with those recorded at London circa 1687.
+The requirements of Heralds' visits were revoked during the reign of James II and ended with those recorded at London circa 1687.